 FERGUSON, MO – With a grand jury decision in the Wilson-Brown case expected the week of November 17, and President Obama reportedly saying he hopes the people referred to as protestors “stay the course,” Republican Missouri Governor Jay Nixon has declared a state of emergency.

-While many pundits in the media, and hundreds on Twitter, interpret Nixon’s move as indicating the grand jury’s decision may favor Ferguson Police Officer Darren Wilson, Nixon said “there is the possibility of expanded unrest” regardless of the outcome.
+While many pundits in the media, and hundreds on Twitter, interpret Nixon’s move as indicating the grand jury’s decision may favour Ferguson Police Officer Darren Wilson, Nixon said “there is the possibility of expanded unrest” regardless of the outcome.

 Nixon’s November 17 executive order also decreed that the state is responsible for protecting the right of peaceful assembly and “citizens and businesses must be protected from violence and damage.”